 All this becomes even more complicated by the fact that many stock exchanges and especially the internal transfer of cryptocurrencies do not issue a receipt for the transaction.
 However, the principle "no posting without voucher" applies, which means that companies have to create their own vouchers.

 Companies that wish to use the blockchain to raise capital through an ICO must also think about correct accounting from the outset.
 In addition, not only the self-created cryptocurrency has to be displayed.
 Depending on the ICO's structure, the money or cryptocurrencies received for this purpose must also be recorded correctly as revenue or as equity or debt capital.

 Special rules must also be observed when balancing cryptocurrencies generated in the context of mining, staking or the operation of master nodes.

-It becomes clear that the balancing of cryptocurrencies with the on-board resources of standardized accounting software is hardly feasible, if at all.
-It therefore requires the right expertise in order to carry out accounting in accordance with the law and to avoid problems with the tax office later.
+The balancing of cryptocurrencies with the on-board resources of standardized accounting software is not feasible.
+It requires the right expertise in order to carry out accounting in accordance with the law and to avoid problems with the tax office later.
 Our crypto team at WINHELLER will be happy to assist you.